 Destin, FL | The Holman Law Firm

 Destin is located in Okaloosa County along Florida’s Emerald Coast.
 It’s white sandy beaches and emerald-hued waters make it a popular tourist and fishing destination.
-It’s situated in northwest Florida along with several other popular beach towns including Navarre, Fort Walton Beach and Panama City Beach.
+It’s situated in northwest Florida along with several other popular beach towns including Navarre, Fort Walton Beach.
 Destin sits on a peninsula that separates the Gulf of Mexico from the Choctawhatchee Bay.
 Initially, the peninsula was an island but slowly joined the mainland after years of sea level changes and hurricanes.

 History of Destin